Security Groups in Thalassa Cloud VPCs

 - If no inbound rules are defined, all inbound traffic is denied by default.

-- If no outbound rules are defined, all outbound traffic is allowed by default.
+- If no outbound rules are defined, all outbound traffic is denied by default.

 - Return traffic is automatically allowed if an outbound connection has been initiated (stateful behavior).

-A single instance can belong to multiple security groups.
+A single resource can belong to multiple security groups.
 When multiple security groups are assigned, their rules are aggregated—allowing any traffic that matches at least one of the defined rules.
+This enables layered security policies and flexible access control.

 Rule Configuration